dansmyers/SystemsSoftwarePrinciples/Labs/1-RegEx.md

 ### Pain

 Here's one last advanced regex feature.
 If you enclose a pattern in parentheses, the string that matches that pattern is said to be "captured".
-The evaluator will keep track of the captured pattern in case you want to refer to it later.
-You can then match the first captured pattern ina regex using `\1`.
+The evaluator will keep track of the captured pattern in case you want to refer to it later, which you can do using
+`\1`.

 For example, match any words having double letters: